Jan and Herb Conn: Caving years

+Jan Conn as musician and artist

+Jan's musical play, Run to Catch a Pine Cone, has been performed throughout the country.
+She composed many songs and melodies, was a founding member of the musical group "French Creek Folk" (Custer, SD), taught music in the Black Hills area, played flute and guitar (and sometimes stand-up bass), and sang and yodeled — even underwater on occasion.
+Jan also was an accomplished rubber stamp artist.

 Legacy

-Jan's musical play, Run to Catch a Pine Cone, has been performed throughout the country.
-She is also an accomplished rubber stamp artist.

-In a 2008 interview for Climbing Magazine they stated "I know sometimes people think we had this high dream of living like this, in a place like this … it wasn’t that way.
+In a 2008 interview for Climbing Magazine the Conns explained: "I know sometimes people think we had this high dream of living like this, in a place like this … it wasn’t that way.
 We just kept backing away from the things we didn’t like.
 This is where we landed."
 In a 2008 talk, Jan said that they no longer climb rocks, but still enjoy the outdoors.
 She said, "Fortunately, the slower we move the more we see.

 In summer of 1985, Herb and Jan Conn were awarded the Conservation Service Award by the Secretary of the Interior, Don Hodel.

 On September 17, 2011, Herb and Jan were inducted into the South Dakota Hall of Fame in recognition of their pioneering exploration.
-Soon afterward Herb's health failed and on February 1, 2012, he died in sleep in his home near Custer, at the age of 91.
+Soon afterward Herb's health failed and on February 1, 2012, he died in his sleep in his home near Custer, at the age of 91.
+Jan died of natural causes on May 13, 2023 aged 99.

-On 25 January 2021, their longtime home of Conncave burned to the ground, and Jan (then 97) moved into spare bedroom of her long-time friends and neighbors.

-Herb was also a math enthusiast.